 January is named for the Roman god Janus, the god of gates and doors, and so openings and beginnings.

-There is a 53% chance of up to one inch of snow & a 25% chance of over one inch of snow.
+Typically in January there is a 53% chance of up to one inch of snow and a 25% chance of over one inch of snow.

 Barometric pressure is highest in January.

 Looking towards the sky, at the beginning of the month Mercury has faded from view in the glow of sunset.
 By mid-month it will have risen to its highest point in the morning sky, or “greatest western elongation” of 24.1 degrees above the Sun.
 This is the best time to view Mercury since it will be at its highest point above the horizon in the morning sky.
 Look for the planet low in the eastern sky just before sunrise.

 Brilliant Venus, magnitude -4.4 in Capricorn, and sometimes confused for a UFO, is easy to spot as the bright white “evening Star” blazing in the southwest during and after twilight.
 She is climbing higher and higher in the sky and will reach peak altitude or “greatest eastern elongation” on January 12, when she reaches 47.1 degrees above the sun.
 In a telescope, it is a brilliant 60% illuminated gibbous disc.
 Both Mercury and Venus exhibit phases like the moon, since they are inner planets and we see varying degrees of their sunlit sides as they circle the sun.

 Mars, magnitude +0.8 in Aquarius, glows in the south-southwest at dusk, 15 degrees upper left of Venus.

 Jupiter, magnitude -1.9 in Virgo, rises around 1 AM and shines brightly high in the southeast by early dawn.

 Saturn is lost deep in the glow of sunrise.